umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 ### uToken Exchange Rate Impact

 In financial terms, accrued interest is split between reserves and lender profits.
-Because reserve amounts are set explicitly in code but the uToken exchange rate is based on what's left, the uToken rate calculation depends on reserved amounts in practice:

 The token:uToken exchange rate, which would have previously calculated by `(total tokens borrowed + module account balance) / uTokens in circulation` for a given token type and associated uToken denomination, must now be computed as `(total tokens borrowed + module account balance - reserved amount) / uTokens in circulation`.